SEO Frequently Asked Questions

 - Have you built an XML Sitemap and submitted to Google correctly?

-These are only some of the factors that will effect how fast your site will get good positioning in Google.
+These are only some of the factors that will affect how fast your site will get good positioning in Google.

-Beware: There are many unscrupulous SEO companies out there that will tell you they can get you front page positioning in a matter of weeks.
-That should raise huge red flag .
+Beware: There are many unscrupulous SEO companies out there that will tell you they can get you front-page positioning in a matter of weeks.
+That should raise a huge red flag.
 See our AWSP blog post on how to spot a Fake SEO firm.

 Q. Should I participate in the PPC (pay per click) or Sponsor links at Google, Bing/Yahoo or focus strictly on organic optimization?